 Current liabilities payable from restricted assets had a net decrease of \$54 million or 34%.
 The current maturities for bonded debt increased by \$6.8 million, the restricted portion of the allocated year-end pending investment trade was \$28 million, and securities lending obligations decreased by \$88.5 million.
-The City Treasury's year-end pending investment trade is discussed on page 38.
+The City Treasury's year-end pending investment trade is further discussed in Note 3 of the Notes to the Financial Statements.